awsdocs/amazon-sagemaker-developer-guide/doc_source/neo.md

 + [Model Optimization with an Image Classification Example](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/sagemaker_neo_compilation_jobs/imageclassification_caltech/Image-classification-fulltraining-highlevel-neo.ipynb)
 + [Model Optimization with XGBoost Example ](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/sagemaker_neo_compilation_jobs/xgboost_customer_churn/xgboost_customer_churn_neo.ipynb)

-For instructions on how to run these example notebooks in Amazon SageMaker, see [Use Example Notebooks](howitworks-nbexamples.md)\.
+For instructions on how to run these example notebooks in Amazon SageMaker, see [Example Notebooks](howitworks-nbexamples.md)\.
 If you need instructions on how to create a notebook instance to run these examples, see Amazon SageMaker, see [Use Amazon SageMaker Notebook Instances](nbi.md)\.
 To navigate to the relevant example in your notebook instance, choose the **Amazon SageMaker Examples** tab to see a list of all of the Amazon SageMaker samples\.
 To open a notebook, choose its **Use** tab, then choose **Create copy**\.